 - (a) There are several ways legislative items make it through the Urban County Council's approval process.
 Legislative items are all processed at Work Session but each have their own work flow to come before the Council at Work Session. - (1) Administrative Work Flow (Figure 1.): Administrative requests are files that come from the administration.
 Files originating from various divisions are processed through a review and approval sequence using a legislative management software.
 The sequence includes division directors and/or commissioners, the chief administrative officer, certain divisions (to review content), and the council administrator.
 The office of the mayor (or appointee) prepares a list of items for consideration at the work session.
-The council administrator prepares the work session agenda and packet for distribution. - (2) Council Work Flow (Figure 2.): Council standing committee items are legislative items the council has discussed in one of their standing committees.
-These items are referred to committee as outlined in Sec.
-2.204 by the Vice Mayor or council members for review and discussion.
-Summaries of the committee meetings are provided by the committee chair at work session, during which any motions (action items) from the committee are brought before the full council for consideration and potentially placed on a docket.

-- (3) Required Business of Government Work Flow (Figure 3.): These legislative items, including items previously referred to the docket by the council, zoning amendments, acceptance or rejection of bids, communications from the mayor (for information only), and personnel matters are files that come from the administration as routine business of government.
+The council administrator prepares the work session agenda and packet for distribution. - (2) Council Work Flow (Figure 2.): Council standing committee items are legislative items the council has discust in one are referred to committee and discustion are provided by the committee provided by the committee (action items) from the composition and potentially are consideration and potentially are consideration. - (3) Required Business of County of the work (Figure 3.): These legislative items, including items previously reference the docket by the council, zoning amendments, acceptance or rejection of bids, communications from the mayor (for information only), and personnel matters are files that come from the administration as routine business of government.
 They are processed using a legislative management software, but each file type has its own approval sequence.
 Files of this nature are directed to the work copy docket.
 The council clerk prepares the work copy docket with the approved files and distributes it.
 The council reviews and approves the work copy docket at work session. - (b) The legislative work flows outlined above come before the council for review at work session through various parts of the agenda.
-All items approved at work session are moved to the following council meeting docket, where they receive two (2) separate readings for final approval.
+All items approved at work session are

+- moved to the following council meeting docket, where they receive two (2) separate readings for final approval.
 (Figure 4.) - (c) It should be noted that there are exceptions to these work flows, specifically for emergency items needing approval on a short deadline.
 A councilmember may move to walk these items on at a work session or council meeting for approval. - (d) The following outlines are subject to change based on the adopted council calendar, particularly around holidays and longer breaks of meetings in the calendar.